idrblab/AnnoPRO/README.md

 Your pip is latest, back to old version such as 20.2, or just add `--use-deprecated=legacy-resolver` param.

-2. Argument mismatch when building source code.

-Because your gfortran is latest and imcompatible, edit setup.py and uncomment `-fallow-argument-mismatch` or just use a earlier version of gfortran such as 4.8.5, 8.4

 ## Contact
 If any questions, please create an [issue](https://github.com/idrblab/AnnoPRO/issues/new/choose) on this repo, we will deal with it as soon as possible.